 Saint Xavier University maintains strict policies on the use of portable electrical appliances, smoking and open flames in student housing facilities.
 A microwave convection oven is furnished in each room of the suite style residence halls.
 Microwaves are permitted in university apartments and in Pacelli Hall rooms provided they are properly installed.
 Refrigerators are provided in all university apartments and in suite style residence halls.
 In the common areas of Regina Hall, there are microwaves available for use.
 Microwaves are not allowed in the students' private rooms because they are not equipped for such electrical usage.
 Absolutely no cooking (including popcorn) may be done in student rooms in Regina Hall or other unauthorized areas in any residence hall.
 Compact refrigerators are allowed in private student rooms in Regina and Pacelli Halls providing the following maximum limits of no more than 5.0 cubic feet are observed:

 - Refrigerators shall be placed in an area with adequate ventilation.

 - Refrigerators must be unplugged, cleaned and defrosted prior to semester and spring breaks.

 Smoking is not allowed in university housing.
 Additional items not allowed in university housing are: incense, candles, flammable/combustible liquids, and electrical appliances (i.e. space heaters, halogen lamps and any appliances with exposed heating elements).

 Fire Safety System

-Regina, a traditional residence-style hall, is equipped with fire alarm pull stations on every floor, trouble indicators, heat detectors and enunciator panels.
-Regina Hall’s garden level, first floor, lobby and second floor now have a complete sprinkler system in place.
+Regina and Pacelli Halls, both traditional residence-style halls, are equipped with fire alarm pull stations on every floor, trouble indicators, heat detectors and annunciator panels.
+These buildings have updated sprinkler systems in place.

 Procedure for Fire Safety Education and Training